humanmade/aws-analytics/README.md

 ## Audiences

+Audiences are user-defined categories of users, based on conditions related to their analytics data.

 Audiences allow for the creation of conditions to narrow down event queries or endpoints but also can be used for determining effects on the client side.

 ### Mapping Event Data